Travel Advisory for Visa Applicants

 Typical Documents for Visa Applications

 The International Services Office of Fermilab is available to assist Fermilab employees and users with most U.S. immigration and visa issues.
 However, the responsibility to obtain, in a timely manner, the appropriate visa for visiting or working at Fermilab is, ultimately, the responsibility of the employee or user.
-This Advisory discusses possible issues that might arise during a U.S. visa application while abroad, or re-admission to the U.S.

 - Possible delay abroad: The time involved in having a visa application approved and the visa issued again is increasing; YOUR LAST EXPERIENCE IS UNLIKELY TO BE TYPICAL OF CURRENT CONDITIONS.
 Visa applications by individuals working within the field of High Energy Physics usually are identified by Consular officers as requiring additional security clearances before visa issuance.
 Such security clearances can take up to 30 days.
 This is the case regardless of whether the individual has been issued a visa before, and regardless of whether the last visa only took a couple of days.
 This means that the employee/user might need to remain outside the U.S., waiting for the visa issuance, for a months, or more.